madan-git-07/f1-telegram-bot/README.md

 * requirements.txt  → Python dependencies

 ## Setup
-1. Clone the repo using the given command and paste it in your terminal `git clone https://github.com/madan-git-07/f1-telegram-bot.git`
+1. Clone the repo using the given command and paste it in your terminal.
+  `git clone https://github.com/madan-git-07/f1-telegram-bot.git`
 `cd f1-telegram-bot`

-2. Install dependencies , you can do it manually or also by the given command and paste it in your terminal
+2. Install dependencies , you can do it manually or also by the given command and paste it in your terminal.

   `pip install -r requirements.txt`

-3. Create a Telegram bot
+3. Create a Telegram bot:

    Message @BotFather on Telegram and run /newbot, following the prompts.
    Copy the bot token BotFather gives you.
    Add the bot to the chat, group, or channel you want the briefing posted to, and get the corresponding chat ID (e.g. via @userinfobot or the Bot API's getUpdates endpoint).

-4. Configure environment variables
+4. Configure environment variables:

    Create a .env file in the project root:

    BOT_TOKEN=your_telegram_bot_token
    CHAT_ID=your_chat_id

-5. Run it
+5. Run it:

    `python main.py`